BKay1/work-day-planner/README.md

 Main Actions:

 1. Drafted a wireframe outlining the main tasks of building a simple day planner;
-2. Using the html and css provided, create time blocks from 9AM-5PM;
+2. Using the html and css provided, created time blocks from 9AM-5PM;
 3. Added the date in the main.js using moment.js;
 4. Packages used to code the planner: css, moment js and jquery; this enabled to highlight the current time in red, all past time blocks as grey and future time blocks as green;
 5. The work day planner was successful in being deployed.